KD5VMF/8085/README.md

-# FigTroniX 80C85 RealTime Clock 2024 VER 3
+# FigTroniX 8085 RealTime Clock 2024 Ver 4

 ## Overview

-This project, **FigTroniX 80C85 RealTime Clock (2024 VER 3)**, is designed to work with an Intel 80C85 microprocessor-based system.
+This project, **FigTroniX 8085 RealTime Clock (2024 Ver 4)**, is designed to work with an Intel 8085 microprocessor-based system.
 It includes a RealTime Clock (RTC) using the M48T02-70PC1, an STMicroelectronics Timekeeper, for timekeeping and utilizes dual HDLG-2416 alphanumeric LED displays.
 The purpose of this system is to maintain and display the current time in BCD format, allowing user input via buttons to adjust the time, all while operating through assembly and BASIC code.

 ## Hardware Components

 ### Core Processor
-- **Intel 80C85 Microprocessor**: A classic 8-bit CPU used for controlling the real-time clock and managing data in the system.
+- **Intel 8085 Microprocessor**: A classic 8-bit CPU used for controlling the real-time clock and managing data in the system.

 ### RTC
 - **M48T02-70PC1 RealTime Clock (RTC)**: A 2K x 8 non-volatile static RAM and Timekeeper, capable of maintaining accurate timekeeping, even with power off, thanks to an embedded lithium energy source.
 This RTC stores seconds, minutes, and hours in BCD format, supporting real-time clock operations for long-term timekeeping.